brinktrade/brink-verifiers-v2/docs/Verifiers/ApprovalSwapsV1.md

 ## `ApprovalSwapsV1`

-These functions should be executed by metaPartialSignedDelegateCall() on Brink account proxy contracts
+These functions should be executed by metaDelegateCall() on Brink account proxy contracts